 ** You must pay your taxes by the date they are due to avoid penalties and interest.
-After the appeal period of a formal Board of Equalization decision has passed, changes to the assessment will be entered into the system by the Assessor’s Office and the Treasurer’s Office will notify you of adjustments made to your taxes. **
+After the appeal period of a Board of Equalization decision to the Washington State Board of Tax Appeals has passed, changes to the assessment will be entered into the system by the Assessor’s Office and the Treasurer’s Office will notify you of adjustments made to your taxes. **

 The Board of Equalization assists in the administration of property valuation used for tax purposes, providing an impartial forum for property owners.
 If a property owner disputes the assessed value of property, the Board of Equalization will hear the owner's appeal and make an informed decision.
 This is a free process.